zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 same.
 It's often true, but sometimes not.
 In the lab, we're going to provide a simple HoH which breaks the _tendency_ of all nodes to be alike.

+## Instructions

+For this lab, your task is to build a nested HoH of the classification of biological life on Earth based on these commented-out snippets assigned to PORTION_1-PORTION_4.
+Return that HoH as the return value for the method "naming_system."

+Take a look at `lib/hoh.rb` to get started.
+The tests will guide your construction.

 ## Conclusion

 Congratulations, you've learned to use your third nested data structure: the